-- -A written statement of teaching and learning philosophy grounded in theory, - -Documentation of competencies in the area of emphasis - -Case studies, diagnostic and evaluative plans, and other assignments that demonstrate knowledge of ability to apply theories and research to educational practice (3 selected documents), - -Self-assessments, - -An action research study and - -Documentation that demonstrates membership in the learning community and collegiality.
+- A written statement of teaching and learning philosophy grounded in theory - Documentation of competencies in the area of emphasis - Case studies, diagnostic and evaluative plans, and other assignments that demonstrate knowledge of ability to apply theories and research to educational practice (3 selected documents), - Self-assessments - An action research study - Documentation that demonstrates membership in the learning community and collegiality

 Reflective statements similar to those in NBPTS licensure processes will connect themes of experiences in the candidate's graduate program to understanding of theory, research, knowledge, skills and dispositions learned.

-The presentation of the portfolio to the teacher education faculty has as its main goal a broad overview, incorporating other work completed during the program and requiring the candidate to engage in critical dialogue on how her/his current self-evaluation processes reflect the thoughtful consideration of knowledge gained through the completion of the program and are now exhibited in her/his role as a scholar.
+The electronic presentation of the portfolio to the teacher education faculty has as its main goal an assessment process that incorporates work completed during the program and requires the candidate to engage in critical dialogue on how her/his current self-evaluation processes reflect the thoughtful consideration of knowledge gained through the completion of the program presented in her/his role as a teacher/scholar.

-The Master of Education with a major in curriculum and instruction incorporates the ideals of the National Boards and empowers teachers to become reflective practitioners who will be able to meet the challenge of providing quality educational programs for all students.
+The master of education with a major in curriculum and instruction incorporates the ideals of the National Boards and empowers teachers to become reflective practitioners who will be able to meet the challenge of providing quality educational programs for all students.